awsdocs/amazon-comprehend-developer-guide/doc_source/using-api-targeted-sentiment.md

 ## Before you start<a name="api-targeted-sentiment-before"></a>

 Before you start, make sure that you have:
 + **Input and output buckets**—Identify the Amazon S3 buckets that you want to use for input and output\.
-The buckets must be in the same region as the API that you are calling\.
+The buckets must be in the same Region as the API that you are calling\.
 + **IAM service role**—You must have an IAM service role with permission to access your input and output buckets\.
-For more information, see [Role\-based permissions required for asynchronous operations](access-control-managing-permissions.md#auth-role-permissions)\.
+For more information, see [Role\-based permissions required for asynchronous operations](security_iam_id-based-policy-examples.md#auth-role-permissions)\.

 ## Analyzing targeted sentiment using the AWS CLI<a name="api-targeted-sentiment-cli"></a>